Classified Leave Types and Policies

 Enforced Annual Leave

-Reference: Rule 11.9 Enforced Annual Leave
+Reference: State Civil Service Rule 11.9

-- An employee may be required to take annual leave when in the appointing authority’s judgment it serves the best interests of the department.
+- An employee may be required to take annual leave when, in the appointing authority’s judgment, it serves the best interests of the department.
 However, such forced annual leave is subject to the limitations listed in (2) below.

 - The appointing authority cannot require an employee to reduce his annual leave balance below 240 hours, unless: